railsuser2014/openobject-doc-book-en/source/book/1/1_1_Inst_Config/1_1_Inst_Config_architecture.rst

 To access Open ERP you can:

-* use a web browser pointed at the eTiny web server, or
+* use a web browser pointed at the Open ERP client-web server, or

 * use an application client (the GTK client) installed on each computer.